Team of Two

 “Team of two” works well with any two people who work together.
 It is excellent for consultants and clients.
 It will even work for life partners.

-It does not work when the relationship is so broken down that either party would rather have a battle than do anything to make it better.
+It does not work when the relationship is dysfunctional, so either party would rather have a battle than do anything to make it better.

-Each person writes down 1) How they think they could help the other person and 2) How they think the other person could help them.
+Each person writes down 1) how they could help the other person and 2) How they think the other person could help them.

 The hypothetical example of a manager and secretary will make this clearer.

 |Things I, manager, could do to help you||Things you, secretary, could do to help me|

 |Let you know where I am going when I leave the office.||Let me know what you need from me so you can give me the best help.|